Financial tools to use for the coming RRSP contribution season

 We make it easy to get the numbers you need to take action.
 Hope you find them useful (and tell your friends)!

-There’s only a little time left to top up your investment before the RRSP deadline hits (OK, you’ve got one extra RRSP contribution day thanks to the leap year – but seriously, February 29 is coming up fast).
+There’s some time left to top up your investments for the 2019 tax year, with the RRSP deadline hitting on March 2, 2020.
 Are you putting in enough?
 Too much?
 Are you optimizing your rate of return?
 Maybe you haven’t quite got a handle on how much to contribute to your RRSPs.
 We’ve got your back!

 While many have RRSPs on the brain, Tax Free Savings Accounts have become more popular since they were introduced for Canadians just a few years back.